tedhchen/ESS-ResearchDesign/_modules/session06.md

 Overview
 : - Establish baseline knowledge of the causal inference framework
+  - Discuss the concept of comparability in making inferences
   - Practice identifying and critiquing assumptions in applied causal inference research

 Required Readings